xpqz/documentation/dotnet-interface/docs/wpf/windows-presentation-foundation/temperature-converter/using-code.md

 [25]   sink←mnuScale.Items.Add mnuFahrenheit
 ```

-The code used to create the **Centigrade** `MenuItem` is more or less the same.
+The code used to create the **Centigrade** MenuItem is more or less the same.

-`TempConverter[34-35]` adds the top-level `Menu`  to the `DockPanel`.
-Note that in the case of a `DockPanel`, the list of its child controls is represented by its Children property.
-Furthermore, to define how it is docked this is done,  using code, by the SetDock method of the `DockPanel`.
-This contrasts with the way this is achieved using XAML (DockPanel.Dock="Top").
-Note too that the argument to SetDock is not just a simple string as in XAML, but a member of the `System.Windows.Controls.Dock` enumeration.
+`TempConverter[34-35]` adds the top-level Menu  to the DockPanel.
+Note that in the case of a DockPanel, the list of its child controls is represented by its Children property.
+Furthermore, to define how it is docked this is done,  using code, by the SetDock method of the DockPanel.
+This contrasts with the way this is achieved using XAML (`DockPanel.Dock="Top"`).
+Note too that the argument to SetDock is not just a simple string as in XAML, but a member of the System.Windows.Controls.Dock enumeration.
 ```apl

 [34]   sink←dp.Children.Add mnu
 [35]   dp.SetDock mnu Dock.Top
 ```

-`TempConverter[37-39]` create the `Grid` control.
-Its Width property will accept a simple numeric value, but its Margin property must be given an instance of a `System.Windows.Thickness` structure.
-In this case, the `ThickNess` constructor is given a 4-element numeric vector that specifies its Left, Top, Right and Bottom members respectively.
+`TempConverter[37-39]` create the Grid control.
+Its Width property will accept a simple numeric value, but its Margin property must be given an instance of a System.Windows.Thickness structure.
+In this case, the ThickNess constructor is given a 4-element numeric vector that specifies its Left, Top, Right and Bottom members respectively.
 ```apl

 [37]   gr←⎕NEW Grid